Table of Contents

 8. Conclusion

-Conchordal successfully establishes a proof-of-concept for Bio-Mimetic Computational Audio.
+Conchordal establishes a foundation for Bio-Mimetic Computational Audio.
 By replacing the rigid abstractions of music theory (notes, grids, BPM) with continuous physiological models (Log2Space, ERB bands, neural oscillation), it creates a system where music is not constructed, but grown.

-Future development of Conchordal will focus on spatialization (extending the landscape to 3D space) and evolutionary genetics (allowing successful agents to pass on their TimbreGenotype), further deepening the analogy between sound and life.
+Future development will focus on integrating paper findings into the main binary (v0.4.0), spatialization (extending the landscape to 3D space), and evolutionary genetics (allowing successful agents to pass on their TimbreGenotype), further deepening the analogy between sound and life.

 Appendix A: Key System Parameters